varigence/docs/bimlflex/reference-documentation/RootPath.md

 # Root Path

-The default root path for any other BimlFlex related file operations
+The default root path for any other BimlFlex related file operations.

 Notes:
 * This setting is part of the `Core` settings category.